mattcaron/homebrew_games/6mm_modern/notes.md

 As is recommended, quality 6+ and 2+ will be sparingly used - for militia mobs and high military honors winners, respectively.

+## Force organization

+This is tricky because it's not always an even multiple.
+Generally speaking, when coming up with these lists, I've:

+1. Ignored command elements.
+They're just a pain, because it's maybe 1-3 additional personnel who command and run the radio, but they're leading 3 elements of 4 people each, so how do I write that up?
+It just gets messy.

+1. Made elements identical.
+It's not uncommon for there to be one guy in one of the, say 3 stands to have something like an antitank launcher or something - but then we need to track which of the stands is that special one, and it's just a pain.
+So, give each stand an antitank launcher - less bookkeeping.

+1. Therefore, given the above, we assume that any unit is lead by some officer that is there, but not necessarily modeled directly (though, you could).

+## The battle cry special rule

+If you're just playing G.I.
+Joe vs. Cobra, it cancels out, but if Cobra ever fought, say, he 1980's U.S. Marine Corps, it needs some special costing.
+So, I figured that the battle cry lets you reroll for a whole turn, basically giving you a "do over", right?
+Well, that's almost like an extra turn, and if there are 6 turns (normally), that's 16%, so just multiply any unit in an army that can use that rule by 1.16.
+Seems sane.

+## Specific army / unit notes

+### G.I.
+Joe

+* Based on the cartoon series voice over, which states that "G.I.
+Joe is the codename for America's daring, highly trained, special mission force.", we assume that G.I.
+Joe's baseline "greenshirts" are equivalent to the elite special forces of several militaries (Quality 2+).
+Despite the cartoon depictions, however, we assume that they have some body armor as well (Defense 5+).
+* The named heroes would be assumed to be even better than the greenshirts, so would be quality 2+ if individually modeled.
+However, they are squad / vehicle upgrades in this game, so their effects are different.
+* According to <https://gijoe.fandom.com/wiki/A.P.C>, the A.P.C. had either a
+  50mm cannon or a 105mm cannon.
+I don't buy the 105mm mounted on a transport, so I'm going to go with the 50mm.
+* The Dragonfly XH-1 has all the standard stuff one would expect on a Cobra, but also adds some X-551 mini-cannons and an M-34 grenade launcher.
+I can't find anything about these actually being real items, so I'm going to assume that the X-551 is a 7.62mm minigun type weapon system (as are commonly used in aircraft applications) and the M-34 is a standard belt fed automatic grenade launcher.
+Both of these would likely be used for area suppression of infantry.
+* I have no idea what to do about the M.A.N.T.A., because there's not much in the way of amphibious operations in this game.

+### Cobra

+* Based on their depiction in the cartoon, we assume that Cobra's standard troopers are trained but inexperienced (Quality 5+) soldiers with no body armor save a pair of fashion forward suspenders (Defense 6+).

+* I didn't do anything specific with the Cobra officer, because we assume that officers are organically mixed into units (even if not represented on stands).

+* According to <https://gijoe.fandom.com/wiki/H.I.S.S> the H.I.S.S. had either
+  30mm or 90mm cannons.
+I'm going to go with 30mm cannons for the APC and 90mm cannons for the tank.